 Predictive ability: The predictive ability of the GBLUP models was low.
 The predictive ability of GBLUP for females (males) was 0.055±0.029 (0.00±0.032) for chill coma recovery, 0.25±0.029 (0.27±0.027) for starvation resistance, and 0.25±0.033 (0.28±0.029) for startle response.
 The low values are not statistically different from those previously reported using five-fold cross-validation GBLUP models, which were 0.24 for starvation resistance and 0.23 for startle response in both sexes (Ober et al. 2012); and 0.1 for female and zero for male chill coma recovery time (Ober et al. 2015).
 Furthermore predictive ability for starvation resistance and startle response was not improved using either a Bayesian mixture model that allowed for differential shrinkage estimation of SNP effects, or using a pre-selection of markers with the highest absolute additive genetic effect or genetic variance explained (Ober et al. 2012).

-GO terms predictive abilities the GFBLUP model (p-value adjusted for multiple tests < 0.05), and these terms give novel insights regarding the biology of the traits (Tables 1, 2, S1).
+Compared to the GBLUP model, several GO terms led to significantly greater predictive abilities of the GFBLUP model (p-value adjusted for multiple tests < 0.05), and these terms give novel insights regarding the biology of the traits (Tables 1, 2, S1).
 Further, the GO term with the highest predictive ability within each trait and sex was significantly higher than the predictive ability obtained from the GBLUP model.
 For chill coma recovery time, 32 GO terms in females and 16 in males had predictive values that were significantly different from zero; seven GO terms were the same for males and females.
 The top GO term in females was ‘Rho protein signal transduction’, with a predictive ability of 0.37±0.022; the top GO term in males was ‘cell projection assembly’, with a predictive ability of 0.32±0.023 (Tables 1, 2, S1).
 For startle response, eleven GO terms in females and four in males had predictive values that were significantly different from zero; two GO terms were the same for males and females.
 The top GO term in females was ‘retrograde vesicle-mediated transport, Golgi to ER’, with a predictive ability of 0.52±0.026; the top GO term in males was ‘spermatogenesis’, with a predictive ability of 0.47±0.025 (Tables 1, 2, S1).
 For starvation resistance, the top GO term in females was ‘alpha-glucosidase activity’, with a predictive ability of 0.37±0.027, but this was not significant after adjusting for multiple tests (Table S1).
 The top GO term for male starvation resistance, ‘foregut morphogenesis’, was the only significant GO term for this trait following the multiple testing correction, and had a predictive ability of 0.43±0.022 (Table S1).